Problem Set Guide

 An Individual problem means that you work on your own on this task, but may ask the CS111 staff for help.
 You may also talk to your classmates about the problem, as long as you never communicate in Python code with your classmates.

 On Partner tasks, you work with a partner as part of a two-person team.
-In Fall, 2017, most such partner problems are partner-recommended, which means that working with a partner is strongly recommended but not required.
+In Spring 2018, most such partner problems are partner-recommended, which means that working with a partner is strongly recommended but not required.

 When students work togetherin a two-person team, each team member will submit a single softcopy of your team-solution and the same grade will be given to both team members for this task.

 In past semesters, we have sometimes limited the number of times you could work with the same partner.
-However, in Fall, 2017, there is no such limitation; you may work with the same partner as many times as you wish.
+However, in Spring 2018, there is no such limitation; you may work with the same partner as many times as you wish.
 However, we still strongly recommend that you try different partners throughout the semester.

 All work by a team must be a true collaboration in which members actively work together on all parts of the Task.
 It is not acceptable for team members to split up the Task and work on parts independently.
 All programming should be done with both team members working at the same computer console.
 It is strongly recommended that both team members share the responsibility of "driving" (typing at the keyboard), swapping every so often.
 The only work that you may do alone is debugging code that you have written together and talking with the instructors and drop-in tutors.